jplfaria/CONCORDIA/eval/README.md

 After generating benchmark predictions (typically using `run_custom_benchmarks.sh`), use `eval/evaluate_suite.py` to compare predictions against the gold standard, calculate metrics, and produce visualizations.

+Key points for `evaluate_suite.py`:
+- If `--pred-dir` is not specified, the script will attempt to automatically use the latest `benchmark_run_*` directory found in `eval/results/`.
+- The default pattern for finding prediction files (if `--pattern` is not specified) is `"*_predictions.csv"`.
+The example below uses a more general pattern.
+- For advanced use cases with custom CSV formats, arguments like `--gold-s1-col`, `--pred-rel-col`, etc., are available to specify column names.
+Run `python eval/evaluate_suite.py --help` for details.

 **Example evaluation command (from the project root):**
 ```bash
 python eval/evaluate_suite.py \